Modular policy tool for faster eligibility matching

 Confusing or Missing Rules

-Application windows and eligibility criteria varied widely—some provided 30 days, others 90.
-Many policies didn't define any rule at all, forcing advocates to guess or cross-check with others.
+Application windows and eligibility criteria varied widely; some provided 30 days, others 90.
+Many policies didn't define any rule at all, forcing advocates to guess or look up manually.

 Lost in Tabs